findtharun/Railway_bot/README.md

    1.SPELL CHECK AND AUTO CORRECTION.
    2.SPEECH TO TEXT CONVERSION.
 RailwayBot.Ipynb contains chat bot code written in python from scratch.
 Autocoorection.ipynb contains  code auto coorection of entered words from the user.
+Speech to text.ipynb contains python code for speech to text.

+Sentiment Analysis.Ipynb contains python code for sentiment analysis done on customer conversation done with the bot .